The Deprecation

 The Rothwell Standardization

 The Rothwell corporations adopted Nexus's deprecation framework in 2179, standardizing the language, the process, and the firmware reversion schedule across the Sprawl's consumer economy.
-Each corporation added its own refinements.
+Each corporation added its own refinements — each one a small revelation about what that corporation actually values in its workforce.

 Guardian Industries